tingerrr/typst-test/docs/book/src/reference/tests/README.md

 The path from the test root to the test script marks the test's identifier.
 Its test kind is determined by the existence of the ref script and ref directory:
 - If it contains a `ref` directory but no `ref.typ` script, it is considered a persistent test.
-- If it a `ref.typ` script, it is considered an ephermeral test.
+- If it a `ref.typ` script, it is considered an ephemeral test.
 - If it contains neither, it is considered compile only.

 Tests may contain other tests at the moment, e.g the following is valid